Boost Your Health: 10 Quercetin Containing Foods to Incorporate Into Your Diet

 Capers

 The aromatic flower buds of the caper plant, otherwise known as capers, are a phenomenal source of quercetin and can be used to improve the flavor and health benefits in different recipes.
-Containing higher levels than other natural sources, these tangy delights offer antioxidant properties due to their content of naturally occurring quercetin.
+Capers are the most concentrated food source of quercetin, offering 1800 mg/kg.
+Add them to salads, fish dishes, or sauces for a tangy, antioxidant-rich boost.

 However, it's important to note that capers are often pickled or salted, which can significantly increase your sodium intake.
 So, if you're watching your salt intake, be sure to rinse them thoroughly before use or opt for low-sodium varieties.